cmualgos/cmualgos.github.io/_posts/2018-10-05-mw-and-flows.md

 hence the payoff is at most $1/F$.

 Hence one way to solve the zero-sum game is for the row-player to compute the min-cut and the column-player to compute the max-flow.
+Since MW solves zero-sum games, let's see what it does.

 ### The Experts-Based Algorithm